uyar/piculet/README.rst

 Piculet is a module for extracting data from XML or HTML documents using XPath queries.
 It consists of a `single source file`_ with no dependencies other than the standard library, which makes it very easy to integrate into applications.
 It also provides a command line interface.

 .. _single source file: https://github.com/uyar/piculet/blob/master/piculet.py

+Piculet is used for the parsers of the `IMDbPY <https://github.com/alberanid/imdbpy>`_ project.

 Getting started
 ---------------